 Sequences of elements do have a key that could be used to match pairs of records.
 If, when not using this key, the matching is not quite accurate.

 Specify a container where the order should be ignored along with the key for its children.
 This key is used to identify the data pairs that are expected to match.

 For more details, please see the ordered and unordered comparison sample.

 You wish the comparison to treat each block of text as a single node and show the whole block as being different even when just one word differs

-Set word-by-word to be false in the elements where it is not required.
-Note that, by default, word-by-word processing for elements is switched on.
+Set text-splitting to be false in the elements where it is not required.
+Note that, by default, text-splitting processing for elements is switched on.

-For more details, please see the word by word sample.
+For more details, please see the text splitting sample.

 |Different types of whitespace - single or multiple spaces, tabs and newlines - are significant within the dataset.
 However by default the whitespace is normalised.|